Tarique-B-DevOps/IaC-with-Packer-Terra-Ansible-GithubActions/README.md

-# Infrastructure as Code for Nodejs Todo app with github actions Pipeline
+# Automating Immutable Infrastructure with Packer, Terraform, Ansible and Github Actions for an Nodejs Todo List Application.

 # Tools Used :